Metalnem/sharpfuzz/README.md

 fuzzer is as simple as replacing the call to **Fuzzer.Run** with the call to **Fuzzer.OutOfProcess.Run**.

+Another problem with the out-of-process fuzzer is that the static constructors and all other types of static initialization code are going to run again each time the new child process is started, which will likely negatively affect the trace bits.

 ### Test case minimization

 AFL comes with the tool for test case minimization called